TUDelft-books/FAIR4TU_Submission_Help/book/useful_resources/intro.md

-# Additional useful information can be found via the following links.
+# Additional sources and links

 **Please feel free to contribute!**